Neonn86/Campaign-Effect-Analysis-for-a-Video-Game-Company/README.md

 # Online Campaign Effect Analysis for a Video Game Company
 ## Objective
-Online communities are perceived as a way to increase user engagement in video games.

 The goal is to examine the effect of online community by evaluating its impact on **revenue, retention, and Customer Lifetime Value (CLV).**

-## Data
-Data documents:

--  Users' spending before and after the introduction of the online community.
--  Users' age at the time of the introduction.
--  Users' average spend 3 months after the introduction.
--  Users' churn status 3 months after the introduction.
--  Users' acquisition channel.

 ## Structure
 ### 1. Evaluate the change in revenue